top of page

 Why Pet Insurance

 Providing the best veterinary care for our pets is something very important to just about any pet owner.
 Unfortunately, doing that can often times be quite expensive.
 Surgery on an ear to remove a polyp can cost anywhere from $1,500 - $3,000, depending on where you are in the country.
 Surgery for hip dysplasia can cost anywhere from $2,500 - $5,000 depending on where you are in the country.
 Even being hospitalized for a few days for something relatively minor can cost $1,000.
 For most people, vet bills like this are completely out of their reach, leaving them and their pet without any good options.
-One of the worst things in the world is to have to euthanize your pet because he/she needs treatment that you just can afford.
+One of the worst things in the world is to have to euthanize your pet because he/she needs treatment that you just can't afford.
 That is where pet insurance comes in!

 Pet insurance is a lot like human medical insurance in many way.
 The biggest difference is most of the time you still have to pay the vet bills upfront and then get reimbursed by your pet insurance.
 There are a wide range of monthly premiums, deductibles, and coverage depending on your needs.
 Most insurance companies will not cover routine care such as vaccines and spay/neuter.
 But some will.
 Some pet insurance companies will even cover some holistic care for your pet, such as acupuncture.